McDonald's: Learning From Mistakes

 But to get there, the effort requires new technology and kitchen upgrades necessary to enable new product changes designed to improve food quality and cut back on the bloated menu - both measures needed to win back core customers who are clear they are not looking for healthier offerings or more choices.
 Rather, customers are looking for value from reasonably priced, higher-quality food.
 Attending to this would help correct what are likely McDonald's biggest mistakes, #1 and #2.

-If increasing their portion of the development cost is successful in gaining the commitment of the requisite percentage of franchisees, it would to position McDonald's to more effectively address the seven mistakes.
-And it does even more.
-It will also move penurious franchisees out of the system and this can be a benefit because many smaller operators cannot afford the upgrades.
+If increasing its portion of the development cost is successful in gaining the commitment of the requisite percentage of franchisees, it would to position McDonald's to more effectively address the seven mistakes.
+And it will do even more.
+It will also move penurious franchisees out of the system, and this can be a benefit because many smaller operators cannot afford the upgrades.
 As a consequence, it is expected they would end up selling their restaurants to McDonald's or to larger operators.
 It is insightful that the share of operators with 10 or more restaurants has jumped 12% to 245 in the last two years.
 Meanwhile, the share of operators with five or fewer restaurants has dropped 4.6% to 1,842 over the same period.
 This is a notable shift from McDonald's early days, when the franchisees were expected to be both owner and operator, which kept the average restaurants per franchisee to about 3-4 units.
 We are likely to see the franchisees with 10 plus units increasing with this leveraged plan.

 Regarding the upgrades, McDonald's had previously agreed to pay about 40% of the costs, but there was resistance from franchisees, amidst concerns about the potential return on a sizable capital outlay.
-So, in what has to be a leveraged strategic move, McDonald's has said they would increase their portion of the cost and pay up to 55% of the upgrades if, and only if, at least 67% of the franchisees agreed to approval of a national advertising campaign to support the new value menu that included products priced at $1.00 to $3.00, an initiative they intend on launching in January 2018.
+So, in what has to be a leveraged strategic move, McDonald's has said it would increase its portion of the cost and pay up to 55% of the upgrades if, and only if, at least 67% of the franchisees agreed to the approval of a national advertising campaign to support the new value menu that included products priced at $1.00 to $3.00, an initiative the company intends on launching in January 2018.
 With a nod to strategic leverage, no franchisee gets the added 15% without the 67% agreement.

-Given the planned upgrades designed to enhance guest experience and increase purchase intent, the company needs uniformly improved technology and kitchen equipment that are integral with unit upgrades; all of which are at the heart of improved food quality, streamlined menus, and the "Experience of the Future" concept.
-Consequently, shifting more restaurants to the control of larger, more deep-pocketed operators is beneficial for McDonald's because, even with the current effort to decrease the funds franchisees must commit to upgrades, the reality is that more deep pocketed franchisees would be better positioned for any future investments required in the business.
+Given the planned upgrades designed to enhance guest experience and increase purchase intent, the company needs uniformly improved technology and kitchen equipment that are integral with unit upgrades, all of which are at the heart of improved food quality, streamlined menus and the "Experience of the Future" concept.
+Consequently, shifting more restaurants to the control of larger, more deep-pocketed operators is beneficial for McDonald's because, even with the current effort to decrease the funds franchisees must commit to upgrades, the reality is that more deep-pocketed franchisees would be better positioned for any future investments required in the business.

 Summary

-McDonald's should be commended for understanding why it had lost customers and putting into motion an aligned, interconnected, and admittedly expensive set of actions to address the opportunity presented.
+McDonald's should be commended for understanding why it lost customers and putting into motion an aligned, interconnected and, admittedly, expensive set of actions to address the opportunity presented.
 The company needs to appeal to customer needs and stop trying to serve food that they do not want and do not wish to pay for.
-McDonald's also needs to entice the return of the occasional customer, someone who might be looking for something other than clean restrooms.
+It also needs to entice the return of the occasional customer, someone who might be looking for something other than clean restrooms.

-Further, by upgrading the restaurants to make them more appealing, by installing new technology to aid customer ordering in ways that help manage costs and improve operational efficiencies, by developing or changing products to ensure a higher quality of food, and by refranchising to both reduce the operational demands on the company's talent and tap into the pockets of others, McDonald's is once again positioning itself to control and market more effectively its iconic brand.
+Further, by upgrading the restaurants to make them more appealing, by installing new technology to aid customer ordering in ways that help manage costs and improve operational efficiencies, by developing or changing products to ensure a higher quality of food, and by refranchising to both reduce the operational demands on the company's talent and tap into the pockets of others, McDonald's is once again positioning itself to control and market its iconic brand more effectively.
 This is a recipe that should engender future success through revenue growth.

 This is not to say that questions do not remain.
-I do not believe the foray into delivery is a differentiator but merely the means to compete more effectively in the future and it will require operational execution, otherwise the complexity and costs might overtake the increased revenues and profit expected from the "Experience of the Future" restaurants.
+I do not believe the foray into delivery is a differentiator, but merely the means to compete more effectively in the future, and it will require operational execution, otherwise the complexity and costs might overtake the increased revenues and profit expected from the "Experience of the Future" restaurants.

-Further, as McDonald's seeks to create a "better burger" with fresh not frozen beef, it is wise to be mindful of the Angus burger that did not work out.
-A fair question is whether the fresh not frozen beef is aligned with the desire of the customer for higher quality food, or is it merely another value trap born of misguided mimicry that elevates operational cost and complexity?
+Further, as McDonald's seeks to create a "better burger" with fresh, not frozen, beef, it is wise to be mindful of the Angus burger that did not work out.
+A fair question is whether the fresh, not frozen, beef is aligned with the desire of the customer for higher-quality food, or is it merely another value trap born of misguided mimicry that elevates operational cost and complexity?

-Finally, with the effort to refranchise reducing the total number of company owned units to about 7%, the question of spinning off its real estate arm into a REIT might be raised once again.
-And, to be certain, although rejected by the board in 2015, some believe it has the potential to elevate the share price by an estimated 40-60%.
+Finally, with the effort to refranchise reducing the total number of company-owned units to about 7%, the question of spinning off its real estate arm into a REIT might be raised once again.
+And to be certain, although rejected by the board in 2015, some believe it has the potential to elevate the share price by an estimated 40-60%.
 As such, it is an intriguing notion that current shareholders might find attractive.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.